Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Details on Our Mechanical Turk Setup

 \section{Details on Our Mechanical Turk Setup}

-We provide additional details on the mitigation strategies we use in Amazon Mechanical Turk.
-We give detailed instructions to the annotators, with definitions and examples of different factual errors, see \xfigref{mturk-factual-instructions}.
+We provide additional details on the strategies we use to obtain high-quality judgements on Amazon Mechanical Turk.
+We give detailed instructions to the annotators, with definitions and examples of different factual errors (see \xfigref{mturk-factual-instructions}).
 We also add a request to write a short explanation when a sentence is judged as not factual.

 \paragraph{Tasks with Known Answers.} We add a number of tasks with known answers, enabling us to estimate the accuracy of workers who work on multiple of these.